simplejson/simplejson/index.rst

    other than UTF-8 (e.g. latin-1), then an appropriate *encoding* name must be specified.
 Encodings that are not ASCII based (such as UCS-2) are not allowed and should be decoded to :class:`unicode` first.

+   If *s* is a :class:`str` then decoded JSON strings that contain only ASCII characters may be parsed as :class:`str` for performance and memory reasons.
+If your code expects only :class:`unicode` the appropriate solution is decode *s* to :class:`unicode` prior to calling loads.

    The other arguments have the same meaning as in :func:`load`.